Global Tech Leader | Startup Mentor | Venture Builder

 This is only the beginning, and we are excited for what comes next.

 I am a tech leader and strategist based in Singapore.
-After 20 years working across Google, Microsoft, Samsung, and ABN AMRO, I now build and mentor at the edge of technology and new work.
-At Sparkonomy, I write about how smart systems and AI can complement creators by handling the friction so you can spend more time creating and still build a sustainable career.
+After 20 years working across Google, Microsoft, and Samsung I now build and mentor at the edge of technology and new work.
+Besides building Sparkonomy, I write about how technology systems and AI can support creators by handling the friction, so they can spend more time creating and building a sustainable career.

 Previously scaling billion-dollar businesses at: